KellynCodes/aies/README.md

 ```

 - The public folder contains all the assets.
-- Component folder contains all the reuseable pages/component.
+- Component folder contains all the reuseable component.
 - Data folder contains static data.
 - Directives folder contains all the angular directive used in the app.
 - Enums contains all the enumerators.